 Stage 3 and 4 are often grouped because they are periods of slow-wave sleep (SWS).
 Slow-wave sleep is the deepest sleep that our bodies are entering through the night.

 If you wake up someone who is in this stage, they will feel disoriented and dazed for a few minutes.

 REM sleep first takes place after you’ve been sleeping for around 90 minutes.

-REM sleep lasts around 10 minutes and during this period, our brains activity increases, our pulse quickens, and we have vivid dreams.
+REM sleep lasts around 10 minutes, and during this period, our brain activity increases, our pulse quickens, and we have vivid dreams.

 REM stages typically get longer and longer as the night goes by.

-On the other hand, having a normal sleeping pattern is crucial in establishing the REM stage.
+On the other hand, having a regular sleeping pattern is crucial in establishing the REM stage.